pdfslick/pdfslick/apps/web/pages/docs/index.md

 ## Core Concepts

 The core of PDFSlick is within the `@pdfslick/core` package.
 It wraps `PDF.js`'s functionality and links it to the store.
-This `@pdfslick/core` package is the basis for the React and SolidJS packages, which additionally transform the store and make it suitable for the adequate library, as well as providing components for the PDF viewer and thumbnails.
+This `@pdfslick/core` package is the basis for the [React](/docs/react) and [SolidJS](/docs/solid) packages, which additionally transform the store and make it suitable for the adequate library, as well as providing components for the PDF viewer and thumbnails.

-Depending on your needs, at this you might find it useful to continue with learning more about using PDFSlick with React and SolidJS respsectivelly.
-However, if really interested you can learn more about using PDFSlick's `@pdfslick/core` package with Vanilla JS apps and with libraries other than React and SolidJS in the sections below.
+Depending on your needs, you might find it useful to continue with learning more about using PDFSlick with [React](/docs/react) and [SolidJS](/docs/solid) respsectivelly.
+Here you can learn more about using PDFSlick's `@pdfslick/core` package with Vanilla JS apps and with libraries other than React and SolidJS, like [Svelte](/docs/svelte).

 {% quick-links %}